opcaic/docs/intro/adding-new-game-modules.rst

 Cleanup entry point
 -------------------

-*purpose*: Perform cleanup of resources not controlled by the platform.
+:Purpose: Perform cleanup of resources not controlled by the platform.
 For example killing hanging process of a game after failed match execution

-*Exit codes:*
+:Arguments:
+   - Path to additional files (specific for given tournament).
+:Exit codes:
    - 0 - Success
    - other - General error (module's fault)

 Specifying the entry points
 ===========================